skjdghsdjgsdj/babypod-software/README.md

 persist across reboots.

 ### Accessing the microSD card for debugging
 Most obviously, you can always just remove the microSD card from your device, if it's accessible and powered off, then put it in your computer.
 But if that's not feasible, like you don't want to disassemble the BabyPod from its enclosure, you can access the microSD card via the REPL console.
+You also might be using a [device with non-removable storage](https://www.adafruit.com/product/4899).

 To do this:
 - With the BabyPod on and connected by USB, [open a serial console](https://learn.adafruit.com/welcome-to-circuitpython/kattni-connecting-to-the-serial-console).